kimoppalfens/kimoppalfens.github.io/_posts/2012-01-30- Getting started with WDAC by Kim featuring Adam.md

   - WDAC
 ---

 We've done quite a bit of Application Control work in the past months/years.
 One item that is always challenging in these types of projects is end-user communication.
 This post details one option for improving that communication.

 https://twitter.com/TheWMIGuy/status/1554134893113778177
 # The Backstory #
-So Adam Juelich had a conversation with Mike Danoski about AppLocker in Intune.
+So Adam Juelich [Twitter]("https://twitter.com/acjuelich") had a conversation with Mike Danoski [Twitter]("https://twitter.com/MikeDanoski") about AppLocker in Intune.
 Somewhere along that conversation Adam mentioned WDAC, difficult and "Happy to be proven wrong, though" in one sentence, so here we are :-)
  Adam has done a number of AppLocker implementations that were easier to get going than a WDAC implementation is considered to be.
 So, in this blogpost, we're going to try and mimick his AppLocker approach as good as we can with Windows Defender Application Control.

- <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">WDAC policies work on both 10-11 with no hardware requirements down to the home SKU despite some FUD misinformation i have seen so it should be your first choice.
-Create a policy with the Wizard and then add a deny rule or allow specific versions of Nvidia if you need. </p>&mdash; David Weston (DWIZZZLE) (@dwizzzleMSFT) <a href="https://twitter.com/acjuelich/status/1554094399537160194">March 4, 2022</a></blockquote>
+ <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">A lot of times I would implement AppLocker to primarily, initially, only allow certain Apps to be installed in the User Profile (user-based Applications).
+That solves a lot of issues in a lot of environments.
+That seems difficult to do in WDAC.
+Happy to be proven wrong, though </p>&mdash; Adam Juelich (@@acjuelich) <a href="https://twitter.com/acjuelich/status/1554094399537160194">Aug 1, 2022</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+# Getting Started

+## The Basics - Mimicking the Default Applocker rules
+### Default Applocker Rules

+### A Default Windows Defender Application Control Policy

+## Adding some additional Path Rules

+## Adding some publisher rules

+## The differences between this "Classic" Applocker implementation and WDAC
  # The Why/ the tradeoffs #
  ## Why? ##
  Let's get to the Why question (Yes, Wally, I know, I hate why questions to, but people keep asking 'em)>